alastaircottenham/EssentialEightTracker/README.md

 ## Contributing

-I welcome contributions from the community to help improve this tracker.
+Contributions from the community are welcomed to help improve this tracker.
 If you have suggestions, improvements, or new features to add, please follow these steps:

 1. **Fork the Repository**: Create your own fork of the project.
 2. **Create a Branch**: Make a new branch for your changes.